18Badenm/UCBerkleyHackathon/README.md

 ```

-We will get data of cases in each state
+We will get data of COVID-19 cases in each state in the US

 ```ruby
                        state   cases  deaths